mumwa/hearsitter-landingpage/README.md

 ## 📐 Application Architecture

 <img src="https://user-images.githubusercontent.com/88659167/229185945-4c81ce5d-2742-48a5-9392-212e1008565c.png" width=75%>

-We use Flutter to make mobile application, go Fiber to make main server, python Tensorflow to make ML server.
-Servers run on the Google Cloud Platform.

 The mobile app sends the sound to server, received from the real-time audio stream in seconds.